 In August, a similar attachment for Android phones called Botiful was successfully Kickstarted.
 Created by California-based inventor Claire Delaunay, it connects people via Skype and will retail for around $299.
 Besides the higher price, the Botiful does require a physical connection to your phone, and it is Android-only.
 Their Kickstarter campaign fell just shy of adding iPhone support, but with more funding she still intends to add it.

 Is it really useful?Either way, the main problem I see with these solutions is they're rather small, meaning you won't be able to hold a proper conversation unless you put them on a desk or table (which will limit one's ability to drive it around).
-The more expensive (professional level) telepresence robots typically put the unit's camera and screen on a tall, slender neck that facilitates a face-to-screen conversation even if you're standing (see the
+The more expensive (professional level) telepresence robots typically put the unit's camera and screen on a tall, slender neck that facilitates a face-to-screen conversation even if you're standing (see the Beam for an example).

 Another issue is that you can't connect to the Helios unless the phone is on and the app is activated.
 So if you want to check in on your pets while at the office, you'll have to set that up in advance, which seems like a bit of a hassle.
 Still, it could be be good for interacting with the kids if they get bored easily while chatting in front of a laptop.